 Since 30 July 1987 we have had the privilege of serving the evolving needs of Australia's health and community services sector.
-Your story is our story: a journey of more than 30 years, with more than 877,545 unsung heroes who entrust us with their financial future.
+Your story is our story: a journey of more than 30 years, more than 900,000 unsung heroes - more than half of the people in your sector nationally - who entrust us with their financial future.
 From the beginning we have poured our efforts into achieving the best possible outcome for every member.
-At HESTA we are driving meaningful change for our members' futures across three key platforms: directly supporting your industry; advocating for members and for women throughout our community; and investing in a better future for all Australians.
+At HESTA we are driving meaningful change for our members' futures across three key platforms: directly supporting your industry; advocating for members throughout our community; and investing in a better future for all Australians.